DanZ98/Eclipse/README.md

-# Udemy Eclipse Landing Page Project
+# Eclipse Landing Page Project

-A Udemy static landing page project showcasing HTML5 and CSS3(Grid).
+A static landing page project showcasing HTML5 and CSS3(Grid).
 The objective is to understand the CSS grid system, comprehend the benefits and disect the CSS properties to create complex layouts.

 ## Resources